 "I'm a prefect," Jade told them.
 She tossed her hair.
 "In two years, I will be Head Girl.
 I will beat out all the other girls for the position, because I want it.
 And I will stop at nothing to achieve my goal."

 She looked at them with a cross between pride and determination, and Hermione felt inspired herself, just looking at her.
-Hermione smiled up at her without realizing it, and to her surprised, Jade gave her a small smile back, before seeming to shake herself out of her moment.
+Hermione smiled up at her without realizing it, and to her surprise, Jade gave her a small smile back, before seeming to shake herself out of her moment.

 "All right – that's the basics.
 Go ahead up to your dorms and get your things set up, and try to get some sleep tonight if you can.
 Be down here for breakfast at seven sharp – the prefects will lead you up to breakfast.
 Do not try to get to the Great Hall on your own."
 She gave them a smirk.
 "Otherwise, we will find your lost skeleton years later.
 Do not try on your own."